OpenNews/srccon-site-starterkit/homepage.md

 ### What's next

-Stay in touch by following [@SRCCON](https://twitter.com/srccon) and get information about tickets, our call for participation, and other event news through [the OpenNews notification list](https://opennews.us5.list-manage.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=996e9290cc).
+You can stay in touch by following [@SRCCON](https://twitter.com/srccon), and get information about tickets, our call for participation, and other event news through [the OpenNews notification list](https://opennews.us5.list-manage.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=996e9290cc).
 If there's anything else you'd like to know about our events, [we'd love to hear from you](mailto:srccon@opennews.org).

 ### About us